chuongnguyen26/cse15l-lab-reports/Lab_3_Report.md

 Santa Maria at San Salvador on 12 October 1492.
 Columbus believed that he had reached the East Indies and mistakenly called these people Indians.
 We know them today as the Lucayans.
-Columbus claimed the island and others in the Bahamas for his royal Spanish patrons, but not finding the gold and other riches he was seeking, he stayed for only two weeks before
+Columbus claimed the island         #Found String and others in the Bahamas for his royal Spanish patrons, but not finding the gold and other riches he was seeking, he stayed for only two weeks before